 PLUS Credit Counseling is required if the U.S. Department of Education has informed you that you have an adverse credit history and you have:

 Qualifying students may borrow up to $20,500 in Direct Unsubsidized Loan funds.
-Under the Graduate PLUS Loan Program, qualifying students may borrow up to their cost of attendance minus other estimated financial assistance.
+Under the Direct PLUS Loan Program, qualifying students may borrow up to their Cost of Attendance minus other estimated financial assistance.

 Contact Information for the Direct Loan Program